kevindoveton/I-get-a-node-of-newsletters/README.md

 This is a clone of the popular service unroll.me...

-To install dependencies run `yarn install`
+To install dependencies run `yarn install`, then run `node node_modules/phantomjs-prebuilt/install.js` to install phantomjs binaries.

 Edit `secret.example.js` to add your email details, then rename to `secret.js`.